 Q: What time do people generally take lunch?

-Q: Do you order in, bring food from home, or go out to eat more frequently?
+Q: Do you usually order in, bring food from home, or go out to eat?

 Q: Where do you usually eat in the office?
 At a table in the kitchen, on couches in an open area, or at your desk?
 Why do you prefer this area?

-Q: What are some of your favorite spots for food outside the office?
-What do you love about each?
+Q: What are five of your favorite spots for food outside the office?

 Q: Best weekday lunch you’ve ever had?